 Use this mode if you do not need input hysteresis.
 The smooth transition minimizes convergence problems.
 In this mode ION and IOFF are specified.
 IT and IH are ignored.
-The switch impedance changes smoothly from RON to ROFF as the control voltage moves from ION to IOFF and from ROFF to RON as the control voltage moves from IOFF to ION.
-If ION>IOFF the operation is reversed.
+The switch impedance changes smoothly from RON to ROFF as the control current moves from ION to IOFF and from ROFF to RON as the control current moves from IOFF to ION.